-These units are a valuable addition in foodservice establishments where quick access to cold food is necessary, but they're useful in other commercial environments, as well.
+An undercounter refrigerator can be a valuable addition in a foodservice establishment where quick access to cold food is necessary, but it can also be useful in other commercial environments, as well.
 You'll find these at sports arenas in premium skyboxes for storing cold drinks and snacks and in hotel minibars, where they can provide a significant source of additional revenue.
 They're great for any business looking for a longer-lasting alternative to a residential mini-fridge.

 Different Types for Different Purposes

-We have several hundred different models to choose from.
+We have several hundred different models of undercounter refrigerator to choose from.
 Those can all be separated into three distinct groups of models.